AppForce1/do-ios.com/src/content/agenda/ing.md

 type: "Talk"
 name: "Dmitrii Ivanov"
 image: "/images/speakers/2023/dmitrii.jpeg"
-summary: "At ING we deal with PRs a lot, so we tried to dig deeper than usual into the topic."
+summary: "Learn about some best practices for handling pull requests, based on the experience by the team at our sponsor ING."
 ---

-We will look at Pull Requests and Code Review from atypical angles considering Psychology, Culturology or the Theory of Communication.
-We will use those branches of science to explain some well-known best practices and to discover the new ones which are already in use at ING.
+In a large and complex organisation like ING, dozens of Pull Requests are being merged every day and many hours are spent on code reviews.
+In this talk, we will walk you through some approaches we use and talk about some hidden sides of the beast called: 'Code Reviews'.
+We will look at it from an atypical angle: psychology, culture and communication theory.
+We use these branches of science to explain some well-known best practices and discover new ones already in use at ING.

 ## Learn more about ING